Frequently Asked Questions

 What are the new community engagement requirements?

-The community engagement requirements require non-exempt adults on Medicaid Expansion, ages 19-64, to participate in community engagement activities to keep their health coverage.
+The community engagement requirements require non-excluded adults on Medicaid Expansion, ages 19-64, to participate in community engagement activities to keep their health coverage.

 The main community engagement requirements are: